ysu-hust/cosmodel/README.md

 ---

-Please refer the research paper of COSModel for more information.
+Please refer the research paper of COSModel[1] for more information.

-Thanks,

-Su Yi
+[1] Yi Su, Dan Feng, Yu Hua, Zhan Shi, "Predicting Response Latency Percentiles for Cloud Object Storage Systems", Proceedings of the 46th International Conference on Parallel Processing (ICPP), 2017.